zserge/odetoj/README.md

 * `ex` recursively applies verbs to nouns (arrays) from right-to-left, like APL does.
 * `wd` tokenizes string and builds verbs and nouns (in a weird way, as ints).
 Numeric literals can only be single-digit.
 * There are no error checks and interpreter will crash on invalid input.

+## rust port

+I decided to rewrite it in Rust to understand better how it works, to make it more stable, and to actually learn Rust.
+If something is not idiomatic and can be improved (without making it significantly larger) - please open an issue or contact me.

+The port differs from the original interpreter:

+* Longer variable name and numeric literals are allowed.
+* More error checks.
+* Element enum type is introduced to avoid array and i64 mixing/casting.
+* Token type is introduced to pass data from tokenizer to evaluator in a sane way.

+If you think of other verbs that can easily be added without sacrificing the code size - please let me know.
+I hope this interpreter could become a good entry point to the world of J, K and APL.
+Have fun!